Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 These “retornos” allow you to change direction to take an exit that is only in one direction or if you want to change direction.

-I recommend extreme caution when using them because cars go extremely fast, and you will need to start very quickly to merge into the opposite lane.
+I recommend extreme caution when using them because cars go extremely fast, and you will need to move very quickly to merge into the opposite lane.

 Indeed, road signs are sometimes infrequent, especially on secondary roads.